vaibhavO1/SQL-CaseStudy/README.md

-In this repository, a SQL case study is conducted using various datasets obtained from Kaggle.
+In this repository, SQL case study is conducted using various datasets obtained from Kaggle.